corsairmarks/space_fauna_resolutions_fix/mod/README.md

 # Changes

 This mod replaces the `common/resolution_categories/00_resolution_categories.txt` file that defines most of the Galactic Community resolutions categories.
 The only change is to add the tag `multiple_active_resolutions = yes` to the Space Fauna category.

 ## Compatibility

 Because it replaces a core Stellaris file, this mod is inherently incompatible with any other mods that overwrite the same file.
 If another mod only changes resolution categories for the Galactic Custodian/Galactic Imperium then it might be compatible with this one - those live in a different file.
 If another mod only changes the resolutions themselves, it should be compatible with this one.

 This mod is not compatible with achievements because it overwrites a core Stellaris file.

 ### When to Install

 This mod can be safely added or removed from your savegame after the game has started.
-It alters a single game object, but will not negitively impact your savegame.
+It alters a single game object, but will not negatively impact your savegame.
 If you remove it, your game will work normally.

 ## Changelog